wjenh/pidp1-mods/IOTs/Type23Drum/README.txt

 Also note that some programs might overwrite this area.
 If so, you can't use this.

+Included here is a pdp23drum file.
+This is preloaded with 4 programs:
+0 - circle
+1 - pdp1m13 music player
+2 - snowflake
+3 - spacewar48

+Copy it to /opt/pidp1.
+Just readin drumloader.rim, set ss1 off, set the leftmost test switched to 000000, 000001, 000010, 000011.
+Set addr to 7752, start.
+Your program of choice will start.
+You can set the switches again at any time, start at 7752, and the new prgram will start.

 IMPORTANT: the loader MUST be assembled with the -r switch to macro1 to make it a pure rim loader.
 If not, it will fail.